 All EPCs should be issued by an accredited Energy Assessor.

-In an EPC survey the Surveyor / Energy Assessor will probably be searching at five main elements as follows:
+In an EPC survey the Surveyor / Energy Assessor will probably be looking at five primary elements as follows:

 - How the property is constructed